 Zermatt

 Come on, did you expect anything else?
 One of the most famous mountains in the world (the Matterhorn) is also home to the highest skiing in Europe.
-No wonder it’s top of the list.
+No wonder it’s top of our list of the best places for skiing in Switzerland.

 Zermatt’s expansive ski area extends across the face of the Monte Rosa massif, a collection of glacier-laden peaks stretching as high as 4,609 meters (15,118 feet).
 Shred at a lofty 3,899 meters (12,792 feet) by taking the Matterhorn Glacier Paradise gondola, where you’ll be treated to the Alps’ highest-altitude glacier riding.
 Linking into the Breuil-Cervinia across the Italian border, you’ll find predominantly red and blue trails above the treeline.
 On the Swiss side, there’s an awesome mix of intermediate runs, a nice selection of expert and beginner terrain, and some premium marked off-piste to explore above and below the treeline.